-9.188.10 The Forum believes opening up Chetwynd Road as a prime east-west road through the site will compromise a key design objective, a pedestrian-friendly neighbourhood shopping arealocal centre (a 'plaza') located next to the Memorial Garden.
+8.10 The Forum believes opening up Chetwynd Road as a prime east-west road through the site will compromise a key design objective, a pedestrian-friendly local centre (a 'plaza') located next to the Memorial Garden.
 As such, while an east-west road link through the site is supported in principle (for public transport) the intention is for the route to be less direct to discourage use as a cut through, while still improving access and permeability (see the Opun report [EB: Chetwynd Barracks Opun Design Review].
-[B38]